cbluesprl/moodle-quiz_export/README.md

-moodle-quiz-export
+moodle-quiz_export
 ==================

 This is a quiz report plugin for [moodle](https://moodle.org/) to export quiz attempts as pdf.
 Single quiz attempt exports are possible as well as bulk exports as zip files.

-# Moodle Versions
-Due to some bigger changes since moodle verion 2.6 it's required to use different plugin versions depending on the moodle version you use.

-## Moodle < 2.5
-Use version 1.x of this plugin.

-## Moodle >= 2.6
-Use version 2.x of this plugin.

-# Dependencies
+# Dependencies:
 * mpdf (https://mpdf.github.io/) must be installed.
-Run "composer install" to install it.
+Run "composer install" in the plugin's path to install it.

 # Installation:
 * switch to /path/to/moodle/mod/quiz/report/
-* execute git clone https://github.com/elcc/moodle-quiz-export.git export
+* execute git clone <this_github_link> export
-* depending on your moodle version checkout either branch quiz-export_v1 or quiz-export_v2: git checkout quiz-export_v1
 * composer install
 * on moodle page go to "Site Administration" -> "Notifications" and follow the instructions